 - Do not make any faces, or act inappropriately in front of Buddha

 - Don’t stay idle in front of Buddha, you will get in trouble for that too!

 Tickets are 250 rupees.
 For more information, see here!

 4. Stroll along Kandy lake

-Kandy lake acts as the heart for the city and its another place which cannot be missed when you’re here.
+Kandy lake acts as the heart of the city and it’s another place that cannot be missed when you’re here.

-There are plenty of places to relax on the benches and just take in the views, but you will be joined with all the traffic and noise.
+There are plenty of places to relax on the benches and just take in the views, but you will be joined by all the traffic and noise.

 But, I will warn you.
 Be careful walking around the lake if you’re a woman alone.

-I was persistently harassed walking around by the Temple of the Tooth by men who were either selling, asking for money or just wanted to ‘talk’.
+I was persistently harassed walking around the Temple of the Tooth by men who were either selling, asking for money, or just wanted to ‘talk’.

 Even though I asked them to leave me alone, I couldn’t get rid of them.
 At one point a guy stepped in and helped escort me to the theatre house and asked the guy to leave me alone!